EmoCtrl: Controllable Emotional Image Content Generation: Method

 \subsection{EmoCtrl}

 Based on the tailored datasets, \ie, EmoSet+ and EmoEditSet+, we propose EmoCtrl to generate affective images that align with the given content condition.
 Emotions are complex and can be elicited by multiple factors~\cite{brosch2010perception}.
 Inspired by prior studies in visual emotion analysis~\cite{yang2021stimuli}, we enhance affective expression from two complementary perspectives: textual descriptions (Sec.~\ref{sec:text_method}) and visual cues (Sec.~\ref{sec:visual_method}).
+Furthermore, we introduce Emotion-driven Preference Optimization (Sec.~\ref{sec:preference_method}), which refines the generation policy using a carefully designed reward that jointly considers target emotion alignment, polarity consistency, and human preference.